Ethics in Management: 3 Approaches to Lead Better

 3. It Supports Employee Growth

 A firm evaluated several managers and executives on a series of tests.
 It had one most significant finding.
-The more mentally healthy employees, the more they score high on ethics assessments.
-Bennett explained that in his article Unethical Conduct, Stress Appear Linked.
+The more mentally healthy employees, the higher they score on ethics assessments.
+Bennett explained that in his article Unethical Conduct, Stress Appears Linked.

 Manager and employee high-fiving over laptop and papers for Ethics in Management